x402 List

 Host: translate-402.example.com

 Step 6: Receive data.
-The server validates the proof on-chain and returns the requested data.
+The server verifies the payload, settles the payment on-chain through its facilitator, and returns the requested data with a 200 response and an X-PAYMENT-RESPONSE header describing the settlement.
 The entire exchange completes in seconds.

 Code Example